+- on is distinct from the instant cases.
+In Jungquist, the defendant Crown Prince's position was found to be unrelated to the conduct in question which was taken solely in his individual capacity.
+Letelier did not involve a suit against an individual official. - 33.
 In Mugabe, where the defendants failed to answer, the United States government was permitted to intervene for the limited purpose of appealing the judgment.
-186 F. Supp.
-2d 383 (S.D.N.Y 2002).
-In addition, the State Department submitted a suggestion of immunity based on three arguments: (1) head-of-state immunity; (2) diplomatic immunity; and (3) personal inviolability attaching to both defendants Mugabe and Mudenge, the president and foreign minister, respectively.
-169 F. Supp.
-2d 259, 267-68 (S.D.
-N.Y.
-2001), reconsideration denied 186 F. Supp.
-2d 383 (S.D.N.Y.
-2002).
-While the State Department argued that permitting the action to proceed against the President and Foreign Minister "would be incompatible with the United States' foreign policy interests" (169 F. Supp.
-2d at 267) the act of state doctrine per se was not analyzed.
+186 F.Supp.2d 383 (S.D.N.Y.2002).
+In addition, the State Department submitted a suggestion of immunity based on three arguments: (1) head-ofstate immunity; (2) diplomatic immunity; and (3) personal inviolability attaching to both defendants Mugabe and Mudenge, the president and foreign minister, respectively.
+169 F.Supp.2d 259, 267-68 (S.D.N.Y.2001), reconsideration denied 186 F.Supp.2d 383 (S.D.N.Y.2002).
+While the State Department argued that permitting the action to proceed against the President and Foreign Minister "would be incompatible with the United interests" (169 States' foreign policy F.Supp.2d at 267) the act of state doctrine per se was not analyzed.
 The district court dismissed the three individual defendants (the information minister had not been properly served), but held that personal inviolability could not be extended through Mugabe and Mudenge to their political party as well.
 Id. at 318.

-After the hearing on Plaintiffs' motions, the Xia Plaintiffs have submitted post-hearing supplemental memoranda indicating that Defendant Liu, subsequent to the filing of this suit, left his post as Mayor of Beijing to accept a promotion to the higher post of Secretary of the Communist Party for the City of Beijing's Municipal Party Committee, a post "more powerful" than the position of Mayor.
+hearing supplemental memoranda indicating that Defendant Liu, subsequent to the filing of this suit, left his post as Mayor of Beijing to accept a promotion to the higher post of Secretary of the Communist Party for the City of Beijing's Municipal Party Committee, a post "more powerful" than the position of Mayor.
 Xia Pls.'
 Post-Hearing Supp.
 Mem., at 2.
 The Liu Plaintiffs' argue that Defendant Liu's new status substantially diminishes foreign policy implications of this suit.
 Notice of Change in Defendant's Status (Feb.
-3. 2003); Nathan Decl.
+3.2003); Nathan Decl.
 Nonetheless, the newspaper article attached as an exhibit to the Liu Plaintiffs' Notice describes the Chinese Communist Party Politburo as "the second highest body of power in China."
 Exh.
 1; see also Exh.
 2 (Politburo is "second highest seat of power")